gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

-# Generate a Sales by Region Pie Chart Using Code Interpreter
+# Generate a Sales by Region Pie Chart Using Code Interpreter in Azure AI Foundry

 ## Introduction

-This guide shows you how to use the Code Interpreter tool in Azure AI Foundry Agents to generate a pie chart of sales by region from a CSV file.
-You will create a `sales_data.csv` file with sales data for Europe and China, and then use the Code Interpreter to visualize the data.
+This article demonstrates how to use the Code Interpreter tool in Azure AI Foundry Agents to generate a pie chart of sales by region from a CSV file.
+You will use a project connection string and Microsoft Entra ID authentication to securely access the Azure AI Foundry project and run the code interpreter tool.

 ## Prerequisites